fluxninja/aperture/docs/content/reference/aperturectl/compile/compile.md

   -h, --help             help for compile
-      --mermaid string   Path to store the mermaid file --policy string    Path to Aperture Policy file
+      --mermaid string   Path to store the mermaid file --policy string    Path to Aperture Policy file --tree string      Path to store the graph file
 ```

 ### SEE ALSO